-FUJIFILM doesn't focus only on the negatives.
-Its imaging solutions unit is its smallest, by far, making photographic films and papers, digital cameras, photofinishing equipment, and chemicals.
-It still leads the film market in Japan and has hammered away at rival Kodak in the US.
-FUJIFILM's main businesses, each more than 40% of sales, are document operations and information-related products and services.
+FUJIFILM still has film in its name, but FUJIDOCS or FUJI INFO might be more apt.
+The company's imaging unit is its smallest, by far, making photographic films and papers, digital cameras, photofinishing equipment, and chemicals.
+FUJIFILM's main businesses, about 85% of revenue together, are document operations and information-related products and services.
 Its document business includes joint venture Fuji Xerox, offering copy machines, printers, and production services.
 The information unit provides medical imaging, large-scale printing, recording media, optical and flat panel display devices and components.
-Customers in Japan account for more than 45% of sales.
+Customers overseas account for about 60% sales.

 Imaging is a much smaller slice of FUJIFILM's pie now, about 15% of sales, though the company is still a major global force there.
-Photo imaging retains the lion's share of this segment, bringing in nearly two-thirds of its sales through film, paper, chemicals, photo finishing, and lab services.
-Electronic imaging (digital cameras) accounts for the rest.
-That split has been shifting, however, with photo dwindling as electronic offerings increase.
+Photo imaging sells film, paper, chemicals, photo finishing, and lab services and electronic imaging consists of digital cameras.

 Revenue rose 2% in 2015 (ended March) from 2014.
 Sales increased for photo imaging, medical systems, electronic materials, and the document business.
 That was almost balanced by decreases in sales in the optical devices, electronic imaging, and flat panel display materials.